Brazilian aardvark: Impact

 About a year later, he searched online for the phrase "Brazilian aardvark" and found that not only was his edit still on Wikipedia, but it had also been propagated by hundreds of other websites about coatis.
 References to the nickname later appeared in The Independent, the Daily Express, the Daily Mail, the Metro, a book published by the University of Chicago, and a scholarly work published by the University of Cambridge.
-Evidence of Breves's role is clear, as no mentions of the phrase existed online before his edit in July 2008.
+No mentions of the phrase existed online before his edit in July 2008.

 Discovery and aftermath

 Shortly after its addition, the false nickname was propagated by numerous sources.
-In May 2014, The New Yorker reported that a seventeen-year-old student had added a fabricated nickname to the Wikipedia article on the coati in 2008, claiming that coatis were also known as "Brazilian aardvarks."
-The nickname was shortly thereafter from Wikipedia following the publication of the article in which the student explained the origin of the joke.
+After The New Yorker published an article in May 2014 on the subject, the nickname was removed from Wikipedia.
+The false name and its propagation was discussed in Tom Phillips' 2019 book Truth: A Brief History of Total Bullsh*t.

 Taxonomically, the coati is not related to the aardvark.
 The coati belongs to the family Procyonidae, while the aardvark belongs to the family Orycteropodidae.
-Additionally, the two species inhabit different regions: aardvarks are native to sub-Saharan Africa, whereas coatis are found in North and South America.
+The two species inhabit different regions: aardvarks are native to sub-Saharan Africa, whereas coatis are found in North and South America, and even the diets of the two species are very different (aardvarks are obligate insectivores, while coati are more omnivorous), making the comparison even more inapt.